yichenlibra/Substrate-heater-control/README.md

 ![Graphene heater program time-series current curve](Graphene_heater_program_diagram.png)

-Typically, an exact time-series current curve is needed to be specified.
-The above figure shows a time-series current curve I used to grow graphene.
-In this time-series current curve, the whole curve is divided into events with certain durations.
-For each event, the current curve is specified by a linear curve with only begin current and end current required.
-The code "**time-series_current_curve_control.ipynb**" is developed to take two lists **t** and **current**. **t** is a list with all time durations for all events. **current** is a list with all end currents for events (begin currents are not needed because the end current for the event now is the begin current for the next event.).
+Typically, an exact time-series current curve needs to be specified for a heating or cooling process.
+The above figure shows a time-series current curve I use to grow bilayer graphene on Silicon Carbide.
+During the growth process, the whole curve is divided into events with certain durations.
+For each event, the current curve is specified by a linear curve with only initial current and final current required.
+The code "**time-series_current_curve_control.ipynb**" is developed to take two lists **t** and **current**. **t** is a list with end time points for all events. **current** is a list with all end currents for events (begin currents are not needed because the end current for the event now is the begin current for the next event.).

-Also, for many cases, an time-series current curve can contain lots of cycle events (such as cycles events shown in the middle of the schematic figure). "**Graphene_on_SiC_cycles_control.ipynb**" is used to tackle cycles events with number of cycles provided as a part of inputs.
+Also, for many cases, a time-series current curve can contain lots of cycle events (such as cycles shown in the middle of the schematic figure). "**Graphene_on_SiC_cycles_control.ipynb**" is developed with number of cycles provided as a part of inputs.

 ## Dependencies
 List of dependencies with the versions that were used for the data described on the manuscript: